What is it?

 (Click the picture to view)

-Did you know the direct buy limit does not apply to eProcurement Catalog transactions?
+Did you know the direct buy limit does not apply to most eProcurement Catalog transactions?

 Why is this?